 BS Criminal Justice & Criminology

-The Bachelor of Science (BS) in Criminal Justice and Criminology introduces students to all aspects of the nation's complex criminal justice system, while giving them a strong background in the liberal arts.
+The Bachelor of Science (BS) in Criminal Justice and Criminology (CJC) introduces students to theories of criminal behavior, concepts of justice, and all aspects of contemporary criminal justice systems, while giving them a strong background in the liberal arts.

 - CJC 201 Theories of Criminal Behavior